nmelihsensoy/LbryDot/README.md

 lbry.
 Provides staff, student user roles and handles their authentications.
 Makes able to manage easily these user roles.
 Provides user role specific data views and user role specific operations.

-**Data Store and Visualization** lbry. stores book, student, staff metadatas and their dynamic historical datas(Eg. borrowing, book availability).
+**Data Store and Visualization** lbry. stores book, student, staff metadata and their dynamic historical datas(Eg. borrowing, book availability).
 And visualizes these datas as a charts, book catalogue or student-staff list to make tracking easier.

 **Multi Lingual**
 lbry. provides English and Turkish languages for the user interface.
 Supports multi-language books, searching books by languages, multi-language book categories.